OfficeDev/office-store-docs/docs/why-publish-in-stores.md

 ## How do I get into both stores?

-When you submit your app for validation and it is approved,  your add-in is  automatically added to the appropriate stores depending on the focus of your app or add-in.
+When you submit your app for validation and it is approved,  your add-in is  automatically added to both the Office and Microsoft App Source stores.

+## Next steps
+Read our [getting started article](getting-started.md) to understand the Partner Center.